Bowbee/BowbAssigns/README.md

-# Bowbassigns
+# BowbAssigns

-A modular World of Warcraft addon with clean architecture.
+A comprehensive raid assignment manager for World of Warcraft (Mists of Pandaria), featuring a modern UI, flexible assignment management, and automated chat posting.

 ## Installation